Dogs are susceptible to several types of worms.

 Worms in Dog Stool

 For intestinal worms, perhaps the most obvious sign is the presence of worms in your dog’s stool.
-So, it may be gross, but it is important to take a close look at your dog’s stool every time before you do your pooper-scooper duty.
+Yes, it may be gross, but it is important to take a close look at your dog’s stool every time before you do your pooper-scooper duty.

 Roundworms are the easiest to spot because whole worms can usually be seen in the feces.
 They are long, thick-bodied, whitish-to-cream-colored, and look like strands of spaghetti.

 Tapeworm segments can sometimes be seen on dog stool or crawling through the hair near the dog’s anus.
 When dry, they look like grains of uncooked rice.

 Hookworms and whipworms are difficult to spot because of their small sizes.

 (Heartworms are not intestinal parasites so they are not passed in the dog’s stool.)

 If your dog has diarrhea and/or vomiting on and off, and is beginning to lose his appetite and weight, be sure to have a fecal examination to see if he has worms.

 If a puppy has worms, one obvious symptom is stunned growth and the inability to thrive.
 This is understandable since a large amount of nutrients are being taken away by the worms, leaving the puppy undernourished.